Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Related Work

 \subsection{High-Resolution Image Synthesis with Diffusion Models}

-There have been extensive investigations into enabling high-resolution image synthesis with diffusion models, a task they typically struggle with out of the box.
-The most popular approaches have been separating the generation process into multiple steps by either learning multi-stage diffusion models, where a diffusion model generates an initial low-resolution representation -- either a downsampled image \cite{ho2021cascaded} or a learned spatially downsampled ``latent'' representation \cite{rombach2022ldm} -- from which a high-resolution image is then generated by a convolutional decoder \cite{rombach2022ldm}, another diffusion model \cite{ho2021cascaded,li2022swinv2imagen}, or other generative models \cite{betker2023dalle3,fischer2023boosting}.
-This approach is also used by the vast majority of transformer-based diffusion models (see \cref{sec:related_transformers}).
-Recent works have also explored high-resolution image synthesis in pixel space to simplify the overall architecture, exploring fundamentally new backbone architectures \cite{jabri2023rin}, transforming the image data using a discrete wavelet transform to reduce its spatial dimensions \cite{hoogeboom2023simple}, and various modifications to the diffusion (training) process, including self-conditioning across sampling steps \cite{jabri2023rin}, multiresolution training \cite{gu2023matryoshka}, and multiresolution losses \cite{hoogeboom2023simple}.
-Simpler approaches that use neither multi-stage approaches nor the aforementioned adaptations of the diffusion setup \cite{song2021scorebased} typically struggle with producing samples that fully utilize the available resolution and are globally coherent.
+High-resolution image synthesis in diffusion models has been extensively studied, yet it remains a challenge to current single-stage models.
+Popular approaches separate the generation process into multiple steps.
+Cascaded super-resolution \cite{ho2021cascaded} targets initially a low-resolution image, scaling it via a series of super-resolution models.
+Latent diffusion targets a spatially downsampled ``latent'' representation, which can be decoded into a higher-resolution pixel image via a convolutional model \cite{rombach2022ldm} or another diffusion model \cite{betker2023dalle3}.
+The latent representation can itself also be super-resoluted \cite{fischer2023boosting}.
+Latent diffusion is the strategy chosen by most transformer-based diffusion models (see \cref{sec:related_transformers}).
+Recent works explore high-resolution image synthesis in pixel space, in an effort to simplify the overall architecture.
+Fundamentally new backbone architectures \cite{jabri2023rin} have been proposed.
+Spatial dimensions have been reduced via discrete wavelet transforms \cite{hoogeboom2023simple}.
+The diffusion training process has not stood still, with proposals such as self-conditioning across sampling steps \cite{jabri2023rin}, multiresolution training \cite{gu2023matryoshka}, and multiresolution losses \cite{hoogeboom2023simple} offering a path to higher resolutions.
+The necessity of such substantial modifications of the diffusion process is proving difficult to overcome, with simpler approaches \cite{song2021scorebased} -- single-stage and lacking the aforementioned training adaptations -- struggling to produce samples that fully utilize the available resolution and are globally coherent.